 This course provides supervised practical experience in a clinical setting at an approved external site.
 A minimum of 90 clock hours is required at a site.
 Skills in areas such as data abstraction and analysis are practiced, and knowledge of record retention and release of information is applied.
 Application of coding skills, and observation of supervisory and planning activities, are documented.
-This course is graded on a Pass/No Pass basis.
 Prerequisite: Successful completion of all technical coursework and a 2.0 CGPA.
-2 Credit Hours successful in the field.
-This course is graded on a Pass/No Pass basis.
-Prerequisite: Successful completion of all technical coursework.
-This is an online course.
-O Credit Hours
+This is a credit/no credit course.
+2 Credit Hours